Karasjohka

-The river begins at the small Norwegian lake of Nuorttit Rávdojávri which lies inside the Øvre Anárjohka National Park, just inside the border with Finland.
+The river begins at the small Norwegian lake of Nuorttit Rávdojávri which lies inside the Anárjohka National Park, just inside the border with Finland.
 The river begins high on the Finnmarksvidda plateau and then flows north through Kautokeino and Karasjok municipalities.
 About 15 km west of the village of Karasjok, the river turns and heads to the east.
 At its confluence with the river Anarjohka, the two rivers form the Tana River.
 The Karasjohka river drains a watershed of 4948 km2.
-The European route E06 highway runs along the northern shore of the last 10 km of the river.
+The European route E06 highway runs along the northern bank of the last 10 km of the river.